 Although strength training predominantly involves using the anaerobic energy system, it still uses the aerobic system too.

 So breathing in the bench press can help you gain more oxygen during your bench press set, providing greater energy to your muscles, which is especially important during high rep sets.
+This is one of the biggest bench press mistakes I see in powerlifting.

 2. To Create Stability Around Your Rib Cage and Torso